dzonekl/e4mf/README.md

 Why is it?
 ----------

-Someone at the recent Eclipse con forum asked, will an EMF Editor work in e4?
+Someone at the recent Eclipse Conference asked, will an EMF Editor work in e4?
 The answer is yes, using the 3.x compatibility layer.
 I wanted to learn e4, and decided it would be fun to create e4mf